The 71,070 ha Gola Rainforest National Park is a protected tract of the highly fragmented Upper Guinea Rainforest ecoysystem.

 Among the sought-after rarities birding enthusiasts come to seek are Rufous fishing owl; the odd-looking White-breasted guineafowl and endangered Gola malimbe, a highly localised member of a colourful group of rainforest-dwelling weavers.

-Mammals present include the scarce Zebra duiker; the ultra - elusive Pygmy hippo and primates such as Western chimpanzee; Upper Guinea (Western) red colobus; Western pied (King) colobus and the striking Diana monkey.
-Three species of Pangolin are known to occur there, all of which are very rare.
-(Most observations are of the White-bellied tree pangolin).
+Mammals are rarely seen other than on researchers' camera traps; those present include the scarce Zebra duiker; the ultra - elusive Pygmy hippo and primates such as Western chimpanzee; Upper Guinea (Western) red colobus; Western pied (King) colobus and the striking Diana monkey.
+Three species of Pangolin have been recorded, all of which are very rare.
+(Most observations have been of the White-bellied tree pangolin).

 26 species of rodent and shrew have been recorded, as well as 24 bat species.
 Researchers have found 43 amphibian and 13 reptiles so far.
 (It is an important site for the Critically endangered Tai toad).
 Some 80% (600 species) of the country's approximately 750 butterfly species have been recorded in the park.